Drakynfly/HeartGraph/README.md

 ### HeartEditor
 A (currently WIP) asset authoring tool for Heart graphs using Unreal's native UEdGraph toolset.
 Such a workflow allows for creating a graph inside the Unreal Engine Editor, and viewing it using HeartCanvas at runtime (such as a perk tree).

+### HeartNet
+A (currently WIP) addition to Heart that enables replication support of a HeartGraph.

 ## Engine Plugin Dependencies

 ### AssetSearch
 I want to implement an asset search feature similar to Flow Graph's implementation.
 Not implemented yet...

+### EngineAssetDefinitions
+Core engine module that is a plugin for some reason.

 ### GameplayTagsEditor
 A "plugin dependency" by a technicality.
 I don't know why the main module is part of core engine, but this module isn't.
 Anyway.